gio0oO/EGL314_Team-F_Project-Repository/MVP/GameFiles/Game Codes/README.md

 # Game Codes Repository

 Welcome to the **Game Codes** repository!
-This is your go-to place for all relevant codes and setup instructions related to our game project.
+This is your go-to place for all relevant codes related to our game project.

 ## Repository Overview